Authoring tool for E-Learning – "The main thing is something with media!"

 Final Cut Pro (for video editing)

-Honestly, would you have counted Microsoft Word among the authoring tools?
-I suspect not, even though it is, of course, designed to create content.
-Whether that is possible quickly, easily, and especially beautifully, I would like to question at this point. 😉 With InDesign, much more is certainly possible, but it is likely far too comprehensive and more optimized for print products than for successful learning journey aesthetics.
+Honestly, would you count Microsoft Word among the authoring tools?
+I suspect not, even though it is indeed made for creating content.
+Whether that is quick, easy, and above all beautiful, I would like to question here. 😉 With InDesign, much more is possible, but it is probably far too comprehensive and more optimized for print products than for successful learning journey aesthetics.

-Videos are also learning content, but whether the inclined L&D manager has the time (and desire) to familiarize themselves with Final Cut Pro to create a video for an online course is questionable.
+Videos are also learning content, but whether the inclined L&D officer has the time (and inclination) to learn how to work with Final Cut Pro to create a video for an online course is questionable.

-And somehow, PDFs and videos as exclusive learning media are also a bit lame, aren’t they?
-They have been around for ages and very few of us burst into tears of joy when they can indulge in 20 pages of PDF as reading material.
-It really wasn't fun back then - not even when you printed it out for fun!
+And somehow, PDFs and videos as exclusive learning data carriers also seem somewhat dull, right?
+They’ve been around forever, and few of us shed tears of joy when we are given 20 pages of PDF as reading material.
+It wasn't really fun back then – even if you printed out the fun!

-WordPress, as a multimedia content management system (and somehow also an authoring tool), is more in my interest: A good authoring tool should have something "WordPress-like" because it can handle many different media types and display them clearly on one page.
-With the appropriate plugins, even "interactivity" can be created, and you get feedback from the system via quizzes or similar.
+WordPress, as a multimedia content management system (and somehow also an authoring tool), is more in line with my interests: A good authoring tool should actually have something "WordPress-like," as it can handle many different types of media and present them in a nicely organized manner on a page.
+With the right plugins, "interactivity" can even be created, and feedback can be received from the system through quizzes or similar.

-With all due respect: Final Cut, Word, and InDesign can't match that!
+With all due respect: Final Cut, Word, and InDesign do not compete!
 Why?
 Because they are very specialized tools that can do at least one thing extremely well and comprehensively.
-However, as soon as one wants to break out of this world a little, these programs often present extensive problems, and it takes a lot of time and expertise to achieve good results here.
-Or you have to annoyingly switch tools again and create workarounds.
-And actually, that’s something that learning content creators struggle with – because just like the learning consumer, they appreciate a seamless user experience without major barriers.
+However, as soon as you want to break out of this world a little, these programs often present extensive problems, and it requires a lot of time and expertise to achieve good results.
+Or you have to inconveniently switch tools again and build workarounds.
+And actually, that is precisely what content creators struggle with – for just like the learning consumer, they appreciate a seamless user experience without major barriers.

-Maybe the modern learning element is some sort of website, simply because websites are so familiar and they visit them constantly. 🤔
+Perhaps the modern learning element is a kind of website, simply because we know websites so well and visit them constantly. 🤔

-PS: Evil tongues would claim that WordPress doesn’t really excel at anything, yet it is used everywhere.
+PS: Evil tongues would claim that WordPress isn't really good at anything, yet it is still used everywhere.
 Perhaps because it is quick to understand and easy to use. 🤭

 What about Articulate?

 Oh yes, there was something.
-Articulate is well known as the market leader among authoring tools, known from radio, television, and far beyond.
-Especially in L&D, it is used in various companies to create learning content – simply because it’s the norm and because it works well.
-It is usually used in conjunction with a distribution system or a Learning Management System that manages and distributes the learning content accordingly.
-And that is because Articulate is not a LMS, but an authoring tool that works correspondingly specialized in its realm.
+Articulate is, as we know, the market leader among authoring tools, known from radio, television, and far beyond.
+Especially in L&D, it is used in various companies for creating learning content – simply because that’s how it’s done and because it works well.
+Most often, it is used in conjunction with a distribution system or a Learning Management System that manages and distributes the learning content accordingly.
+And this is because Articulate is not an LMS but an authoring tool that works in its world in a specialized way.

-And we believe that any authoring tool that wants to survive in the market must justifiably measure itself against this software, which incidentally has existed since 2012 (!).
-However, it must be noted that "the big Articulate" is a properly locally installed software, while the browser version is noticeably stripped down and reduced compared to the very comprehensive software version, not to say minimalistic in its presentation.
+And we believe that any authoring tool that wants to survive in the market rightly has to measure itself against this software, which, by the way, has been around since 2012 (!).
+However, it must be noted that "the big Articulate" is a fully installed software, while the browser version is noticeably watered down and reduced compared to the very extensive software version, not to mention being minimalistic in its presentation.

-This is naturally related to the fact that they want to make a good impression on mobile devices as well, as Articulate is also known to run robustly on any device and look almost the same.
-Nevertheless, the impression of the browser version compared to the Articulate software is already somewhat "less beautiful" (absolutely subjective assessment).
-For some features, one is then inclined to switch tools again and start tinkering.
-That’s annoying, slows things down, and is actually not the point...
+This naturally relates to the fact that it wants to look as good as possible on mobile devices, as Articulate is also known for running robustly on any device and looking nearly the same.
+Nevertheless, the impression of the browser version compared to the Articulate software is somewhat "less beautiful" (absolutely subjective judgment).
+For some features, one might then be inclined to switch tools again and start crafting.
+This is annoying, slows you down, and is not really the point of it all…

 At blink.it, our approach is always to make the creation of learning content or "blinks" as easy as possible.
-This also applies in a world where it is no longer sufficient to work only with PowerPoint, PDFs, or videos.
-Ideally, everything integrates together in a single learning element, similar to the websites we find that have been created with a CMS like WordPress.
+This also applies in a world where it is no longer enough to simply work with PowerPoint, PDFs, or videos.
+Ideally, everything should come together in a single learning element, similar to how we find websites that have been created with a CMS like WordPress.

-That’s why our design department has conceived the Multi-Content-Blink, which is already on our roadmap and aims to make creating learning content in the browser even a bit more beautiful, easier, and more intuitive.
-From then on, all kinds of media can be packed into blinks and arranged and structured – similar to a content management system.
-Suddenly you use a CMS within an authoring tool with LMS features!
+That is why our design department has conceived the Multi-Content Blink, which is already on our roadmap and aims to make the creation of learning content in the browser even a bit prettier, easier, and more intuitive.
+From then on, all sorts of media can be packed into blinks and arranged and structured – similar to a content management system.
+And suddenly, you are using a CMS within an authoring tool with LMS features!

-With this, we hope to make life a little easier and more seamless for the instructional designer-educator who likes to save time and appreciates a great UX.
-The goal here is to remain easy to use while enabling beautiful blinks that engage learners multimodally and promote the learning effect based on various learning preferences.
-Because every person has different learning preferences and different media through which they can learn particularly well.
+With this, we hope to make the work of the learning content creator-designer-educator, who likes to save time and appreciates a great UX, a bit easier and more seamless.
+The goal is to continue to be simple to use and to enable beautiful blinks that engage learners in a multimedia way and promote the learning effect based on different learning preferences.
+Because everyone has different learning preferences and different media that help them learn especially well.

-We hope that this article has provided you with some useful information on the topic "Authoring Tool" and wish you much success in creating your online courses!
+We hope this article has provided you with some useful insights on the topic of "authoring tools" and we wish you much success in creating your online courses!